bahrus/xtal-sip/README.md

 ### Oh, and another thing!

+Why not take advantage of the great, simplifying fact that no two web components can have the same name (at least on the same page)?  *That* should be the primary identifier, not the particular location it came from.

+That's where \<xtal-sip\> fits in.

 The annoying thing about HTMLImports (and ES6 Modules for that matter) is that creating references for each referenced web component inside an HTML or JS file feels like tedius busy work -- for HTML files, one must go towards the top of the page (outside any templates) to add the reference, and typically the reference is just a trite formulaic derivative of that globally unique tag name itself.
 E.g. \<paper-input\> => \<link rel="import" href="../../../bower_components/paper-input/paper-input.html"\>, \<paper-checkbox\> => \<link rel="import" href="../../../bower_components/paper-checkbox/paper-checkbox.html"\>.
 And all these references add to the footprint of the application.

 ### Severe Server Burn